csssj/old.csssj.org/README.md

 These were the contents of the CSSSJ website prior to its overhaul in June 2026.

-They remain accessible, for histortical purposes on <https://old.csssj.org/>.
+They remain accessible, for historcal purposes, on <https://old.csssj.org/>.